Gothic or Old English Lettering - 2 days - Beginners to Advanced

 Almost any letter style can be recreated using the chisel edge brush.
 The brush add a subtlety and nuances that make the forms spring to life.
 A basic italic form will be taught first, and then expressive variations.
 Participants will be encouraged to experiment with other letter styles

-2 Days (Preferred)
+2 Days (Preferred) Intermediate to Advanced

 We all have an innate desire to decorate and embellish.
 Even early scribes were known to have added lines to their writing which were superfluous.These extraneous strokes evolved into flourishes which over time became more and more elaborate.